-Five M Months Ended nber 31, 2007

-Revenues from product sales and services \$ 85.2
+(In Millions, except tonnage) Five Months Ended December 31, 2007 Revenues from product sales and services \$ 85.2 (116.9) Sales margin \$ (31.7) Sales tons (in thousands) (1) 1,171

-Cost of goods sold and operating expense (116.9)

-Sales margin \$ (31.7)

-Sales tons (in thousands) (1) 1,171

 (1) Tons are short tons (2,000 pounds).

 In August 2007, production at our Pinnacle mine in West Virginia slowed as a result of sandstone intrusions encountered within the coal panel being mined at the time.
 This slowdown prompted the operating decision in late September to move the mine's longwall plow system to another panel.
 In mid-October, the plow system was brought back into production.
 In addition, we had invested in business improvement initiatives and safety activities designed to enhance future production at our Oak Grove mine.
 These investments reduced our 2007 production.